cbrzn/account-abstraction-wrapper/wraps/account-abstraction/docs/readme.md

 The Safe AA Wrap is an implementation of the [Safe{Core} Account Abstraction SDK](https://docs.safe.global/learn/safe-core/safe-core-account-abstraction-sdk) in the form of a Polywrap wrap.

-As with any wrap, you can use the Safe AA Wrap within any environment where you can use the [Polywrap Client](https://docs.polywrap.io/clients).
+## Requirements

+To run the Safe AA wrap you'll need a Polywrap client in your application.
+See here for installation information: https://docs.polywrap.io/clients
 ## Configuration

-The AA Wrap allows you to pass a signer (through browser or with private key) in order to be able to deploy your Safe contract and call its functions.
+The Safe AA Wrap allows you to pass a signer (through browser or with private key) in order to be able to deploy your Safe contract and call its functions.

 You will need to add the [ethereum provider plugin](https://github.com/polywrap/ethereum-wallet) to the Polywrap Client's config manually.
 You will also need to add the [datetime plugin](https://github.com/polywrap/datetime).